FAQ - Frequently Asked Questions

 - If you had entered with a direction and were unable to find the parcel, try again without the direction.

 - Some streets are entered as the street name only, ie Monroe Street is just entered as Monroe.

 What can I do if I think my assessment is unfair?

 If your property is outside Cook County, you can file a complaint with that county's board of review.
 If you are dissatisfied with the board of review's decision, you may appeal to the State Property Tax Appeal Board.

 Note: If you think your assessment is unfair, it is important to pursue administrative remedies discussed above in a timely manner.
 Your "notice of assessment change" form lists the filing deadlines.
 Once you receive your bill, it is generally too late to challenge your assessment.

 How do I appeal the assessed value of my property?

 Please note here that you are appealing the assessed value of your property and not your property taxes.
 If you feel your property is valued incorrectly, you should start by contacting your township assessor.
 Review the property information with your assessor to be sure all information is correct.
 If you have had a recent purchase or have had an appraisal done for your property, you may also provide this to your assessor for review.
 If you cannot resolve your differences with the assessor, you may then file an assessment complaint with your local county's Board of Review.
-The appeal documents are available in the Supervisor of Assessment’s Office and the filing period is typically held between July 1 and September 10 of each year.
+The appeal documents are available in the Supervisor of Assessment’s Office and the filing period typically begins July 1 and ends 30 days following the date of published notice of assessment changes for your township each year.
 Check with your Supervisor of Assessments Office to verify your filing period.
 As with the multiplier appeal previously discussed, evidence must be filed with your complaint to support your position.
 A set of detailed rules for filing an assessment complaint is available in the Supervisor of Assessments Office.